 projects would have to be renegotiated if they wanted a counter-guarantee from GoI.
 In the case of Enron, where the pressure was even greater, he managed to ensure the GoI's liability was limited-the final call had to be that of the Maharashtra SEB since it was signing the agreement with Enron.
-This, by the way, is why former Cabinet Secretary TSR Subramanian said India would have been better off paying Haldea a billion dollars so that the infrastructure sector could move on without his interference-"towards the end of my tenure, I found that he was in fact worth
+This, by the way is why former Cabinet Secretary TSR Subramanian said India would have been better off paying Haldea a billion dollars so that the infrastructure sector could move on without his interference-"towards the end $of\ my\ tenure, I found that he was in fact worth$ five billion dollars!", Sub-

 LIKE HIS MODELS OR

 CAN DO IN THE

 INFRASTRUCTURE

 SECTOR WITHOUT

 RUNNING INTO OR

 AND METRO RAILS

 NOT, THERE'S LITTLE YOU

 ACROSS HALDEA-FROM

 POWER TO AIRPORTS

-five billion dollars!", Subramanian wrote in his autobiography.
+autobiography. opposing Those Haldea, and there are many, argue that while he tries to lower costs, he ends up delaying projects so much that the actual costs to India are much higher-there's no power more costly than no power, was the common line

-Those opposing Haldea, and there are many, argue that while he tries to lower costs, he ends up delaying projects so much that the actual costs to India are much higher-there's no power more costly than no power, was the common line
+ramanian wrote in his

 you heard in the fast-track power days.
-The book is replete with examples/arguments-disbursed through various articles rather than in one place, though a wonderful epllogue and a chapter written for a festschrift for Montek Singh Ahluwalla In 2010 brings much of the infra story together-to show this is not true.
-The getthe-power-at-all-costs model for electricity, without the open access' reforms, has meant power sector losses have risen from ₹27,000 crore in 2006-07 to ₹63,548 crore in 2009-10 and outstandings of state electricity boards were
+The book is replete with examples/arguments-disbursed through various articles rather than in one place, though a wonderful epilogue and a chapter written for a festschrift for Montek Singh Ahluwalia in 2010 brings much of the infra story together-to show this is not true.
+The getthe-power-at-all-costs model for electricity, $without the \verb"open access" reforms, has meant$ power sector losses have risen from ₹27.000 crore in 2006-07 to ₹63.548 crore in 2009-10 and outstandings of state electricity boards were

-up to a whopping ₹3.1 lakh lending 2010-banks have stopped to new power projects and Crisil estimates power sector NPAs could even total ₹58,000 crore in 18 months if appropriate reforms are not carried out.
-The Orissaprivatisation, done in a hurry, has been a complete disaster and even today, the Delhl government is dishing out equity support to one of the privately-owned power distribution companies.
-'Open access', however, has the power to change things by competition in this sector-look at how competition has completely changed things in the telecom sector.
+up to a whopping ₹3.1 lakh crore in lending 2010-banks have stopped to new power projects and Crisil estimates power sector NPAs could even total ₹58,000 crore in 18 months if appropriate reforms are not carried out.
+The Orissa privatisation. done in a hurry, has been a complete disaster and even today, the Delhi government is dishing out equity support to one of the privately-owned power distribution companies.
+'Openaccess', however, has the power to change things by competition in this sector-look at how competition has completely changed things in the telecom sector.